aaronbloomfield/ccc/hws/tokens/index.md

 ### Submission

+You will need to fill in the various values from this assignment into the [tokens.py](tokens.py.html) ([src](tokens.py)) file.
+That file clearly indicates all the values that need to be filled in.
+That file, along with your Solidity source code, are the only files that must be submitted.
+The 'sanity_checks' dictionary is intended to be a checklist to ensure that you perform the various other aspects to ensure this assignment is fully submitted.

 There are *four* forms of submission for this assignment; you must do all four.

-Submission 1: You will need to submit your code to Gradescope; that code is the `TokenCC.sol` and `NFTmanager.sol` files.
-Do not submit anything else!  **NOTE:** Gradescope cannot fully test this assignment, as it does not have access to the private blockchain.
-So it can only do a few sanity tests (correct files submitted, successful compilation, etc.).

-Submission 2: You must deploy those two smart contracts to our private Ethereum blockchain.
+Submission 1: You must deploy those two smart contracts to our private Ethereum blockchain.
 It's fine if you deploy it a few times to test it.
-Save the contract addresses and transaction hashes of these deployments, as you will need them below.
+The contract addresses and transaction hashes of these deployments are in the `tokens.py` file that you submit.

+Submission 2: You should submit your `TokenCC.sol` and `NFTManager.sol` files and your completed `tokens.py` file, and ONLY those three files, to Gradescope.
+All your Solidity code should be in the first two files, and you should specifically import the various interfaces.
+Those interface files will be placed in the same directory on Gradescope when you submit.  **NOTE:** Gradescope cannot fully test this assignment, as it does not have access to the private blockchain.
+So it can only do a few sanity tests (correct files submitted, successful compilation, valid values in auction.py, etc.).

-Submission 3: You will need to submit your information via a Google form, the link to which is on the Collab landing page.
-You will need to submit the following items:
+Submission 3: You will need to upload your cryptocurrency logo (properly named!) to the `cclogos/` directory on Collab, and your three NFT images (also properly named!) to the `ipfs/` directory on Collab.

-- Your name & UVA userid
-- Your account number from `eth.coinbase`.
-The assumption is that you did your tasks for this assignment from this account; if you did it from a different account, submit that account address instead.
-- For the ERC-20 (fungible token) part:
-  - The contract address and transaction hash of your deployed smart contract
-  - Your cryptocurrency name and abbreviation; the assumption is that you have file named `xyz.png` in the `cclogos/` directory of Collab's Resources tool, where `xyz` is the lower-case version of your abbreviation
-  - The transaction hash where you sent me some cryptocurrency
-- For the ERC-721 (non-fungible token) part:
-  - The contract address and transaction hash of your deployed smart contract
-  - The token IDs for the NFT you kept and the NFT you sent me; the assumption is that those NFT images are in the `ipfs/` directory of Collab's Resources tool

-Submission 4: Miscellaneous

-- Did you properly upload your cryptocurrency logo to the `cclogos/` directory in Collab's Resources tool?
-- Did you properly upload your NFT images to the `ipfs/` directory in Collab's Resources tool?
-- Did you send me some of your cryptocurrency?
-The address to transfer it to in on the Collab landing page.
-- Did you properly send me one of your NFTs?
-The address to transfer it to in on the Collab landing page (it's the same address to send me some of your cryptocurrency to).
+Submission 4: You need to send me exactly 10.0 of your token cryptocurrency, and also one of your NFTs.
+The address to send that to is on the Collab landing page.